Chris1712/gfr-test/README.md

 The app is a vite-powered vue project created in Feb 2024 by `npm create vue@latest`

+## Deploying

+Host this in a public AWS S3 bucket, see the tf directory for setup (`aws configure && terraform plan && terraform apply`)

+To deploy a new version:
+`aws s3 sync gfr-app/dist/ s3://gfr-ui --acl-public-read --delete

 ## Wiki scraping

 We need to obtain icons and data from the fandom wiki.
 I've tried to make this a repeatable process so gameplay updates can be captured: